dron4ik86/mendio_home_assignment_api/README.md

     ```
     pip3 install -r requirements.txt
     ```
-7. Please update the `.env.templat`e file with your own secret values and rename it to `.env`.
+7. Please update the `.env.template` file with your own secret values and rename it to `.env`.

 ### Usage